 Removal of 1/3 of the 1930s era spring cap allows leaves, pollen, and other organic matter to fall into the water, which improves habitat for endangered and threatened species living in the springs system.

-Planted hundreds of native grasses, plants, and trees.
-Reestablished two (Riparian Woodland and Savanna), of the eventual four, different regional planting typologies that will be featured on the site.
+Planting hundreds of native grasses, plants, and trees.
+Reestablishing two (Riparian Woodland and Savanna), of the eventual four, different regional planting typologies that will be featured on the site.

 Diversion of the overflow pipe from the existing water storage tank on the site into a gabion catch basin.
 In the event of an emergency, this measure will prevent chlorinated water stored in the tank from entering the springs system unchecked and allow the water to filter and cleanse first.

-Removed invasive species and restored natural plant communities.
+Removing invasive species and restoring natural plant communities.